 see Remark~\ref{R:FINI}.
-In \eqref{E:STW1} we can replace $\DEF(u(x))$ by $\nabla u(x)$ since $\SIGMA_\tau$ takes values in the symmetric matrices.
-The representation in Theorem~\ref{T:STRESS} generalizes a similar characterization of the polar cone of monotone maps obtained in \cite{NatileSavare2009} (in one space dimension).
+The representation in Theorem~\ref{T:STRESS} generalizes a similar description of the polar cone of monotone maps obtained in \cite{NatileSavare2009} in one space dimension.
 Using the identity \eqref{E:WTQQ}, we obtain the following identities:

 with transport velocity $\ORV_\tau(x,\xi) := (\ORT_\tau(x,\xi)-x) /\tau$ for $\MU$-a.e.\ $(x,\xi) \in \R^{2d}$, and